-The Paranormal Investigative Duo Close Their Case Book
+Ed And Lorraine Warren Close Their Case Book

-Whether or not their stories are true, it’s clear that these two investigators made their mark on the paranormal world.
+Whether or not their stories are true, it’s clear that these the Warrens made their mark on the paranormal world.
 Their legacy is solidified by the dozens of films and television series that have been created based on their many eerie cases.

 After learning about the real Ed and Lorraine Warren cases that inspired The Conjuring movies, read about Robert the Doll, another haunted doll the Warrens might be interested in.
 Then read about Valak, the fearsome demon from The Nun.